Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Background

 \subsection{Hamiltonian Simulation, Pauli Strings, and Trotterization}

 The time evolution of a quantum system with its Hamiltonian $H$ is characterized by the operator $e^{iHt}$ where $t\in\mathbb{R}$ representing the time.
-Therefore, simulating such a quantum system on a quantum computer requires implementing the time evolution operator $e^{iHt}$ with basic gates.
-In general, directly translating the $e^{iHt}$ is hard and a principled approach is to use Trotterization.
+In general, directly translating the $e^{iHt}$ into a quantum algorithm is hard and a principled approaches are required.

-To employ the Trotterization, we first introduce the concept of Pauli string and Hamiltonian decomposition.
+In this passage we introduce the concept of Pauli string and Hamiltonian decomposition.
 In an \(n\)-qubit system, a Pauli string is defined as a length-\(n\) tensor product of the operators \(\{X, Y, Z, I\}\), where each operator acts on a specific qubit index.
 This direct mapping of Pauli strings to qubits naturally arises in many quantum Hamiltonians, making them a convenient basis for both theoretical analyses and practical implementations.

 The time evolution of a Pauli string, \(P\) is $e^{iPt}$ and it can be synthesized into a quantum circuit using a series of Pauli gates, CNOT gates, and a Z-rotation gate exactly.
 This process works straightforwardly when dealing with a single Pauli string; however, challenges emerge when the objective is to synthesize an exponential of a sum of Pauli strings, \(\exp\!\bigl(it\sum_iP_i\bigr)\).
 In these cases, closed-form analytical decompositions generally do not exist, which motivates the use of approximation techniques to break down the weighted sum of Pauli Strings into implementable quantum gate sequences.